videowhisper/Webcam-Streaming-WebRTC/README.md

     "development": false
 }
 ```

-4. Replace `wss://your-webrtc-server:3000` and `your-token-here` with your VideoWhisper Server details (get a free account if you don't have own streaming server or account)
+4. Replace `wss://your-webrtc-server:3000` and `your-token-here` with your VideoWhisper Server details (get a free account if you don't have own streaming server or account - see Requirements below)
 5. Access the application through your web server

+*Warning*: This is a demo setup for development and testing purposes with publicly accessible configuration file.
+For production, you should implement more advanced integration where streaming settings are provided only to authenticated users and further restrictions are implemented on server side.

 ### Requirements